andrasq/node-qdate/Readme.md

 convert the timestamp between timezones, and return a reformatted timestamp.
 Formatting by `phpdate`

-##### ? startOf( timestamp, unit )
+##### ? startOf( timestamp, unit ), current

-return the Date corresponding to the timestamp at the start of the named unit.
+return the Date corresponding to the timestamp at the start of the current unit.
-Unit can be any time division listed under `adjust()` above, eg 'month', 'week', 'hour'.
+Unit may be any of the time divisions listed under `adjust()`, eg 'year', 'month', 'week', 'day', etc.

 Todo